SliceGX: Layer-wise GNN Explanation with Model-slicing: Related Work

 \section{Related Work}

 \stitle{Explainability of GNNs}.
-Several approaches have been proposed to explain \gnns' predictions~\cite{ying2019gnnexplainer,yuan2021explainability,huang2022graphlime,schlichtkrull2020interpreting,gui2023flowx}, primarily by identifying important nodes, edges, node features, subgraphs, and message flows.
-An intuitive way is to monitor the prediction changes with respect to input perturbations~\cite{yuan2022explainability}.
-For example, \gnnexp~\cite{ying2019gnnexplainer} learns soft masks for edges and node features to maximize the mutual information between the original and perturbed graph predictions. \subx~\cite{yuan2021explainability} efficiently samples the subgraphs from an input graph by employing pruning-based Monte Carlo Tree Search (MCTS) and Shapley Value.
-GraphMask~\cite{schlichtkrull2020interpreting} trains a classifier to predict whether an edge can be dropped from each \gnn layer without affecting the original predictions.
-FlowX~\cite{gui2023flowx} quantifies the importance of message flows based on Shapley values, identifying critical propagation pathways.
-Previous work has also studied the surrogate-based methods, which employ a model to approximate the predictions of \gnn ~\cite{huang2022graphlime, zhang2021relex, duval2021graphsvx, pereira2023distill}.
+Several approaches have been proposed to explain \gnns' predictions~\cite{ying2019gnnexplainer,yuan2021explainability,huang2022graphlime,schlichtkrull2020interpreting,gui2023flowx, huang2025sehg, zhang2024adversarial}, primarily by identifying important nodes, edges, node features, subgraphs, and message flows.
+A common strategy is to monitor the changes in prediction under input perturbations.
+For example, GNNExplainer~\cite{ying2019gnnexplainer} learns soft masks over edges and node features to maximize mutual information between original and masked graph predictions. \subx~\cite{yuan2021explainability} efficiently samples explanatory subgraphs using pruning-based Monte Carlo Tree Search (MCTS) together with Shapley-value estimates.
+In contrast, SAME~\cite{ye2023same} extends this with a two-phase framework that first identifies multiple important substructures and then aggregates them into a final explanation.
+Other lines of work use surrogate models to approximate \gnn predictions and derive explanations from the surrogate~\cite{huang2022graphlime, duval2021graphsvx}.

-Nevertheless, these methods cannot be directly applied to find the layer-wise explanation for \gnns.
-(1) They are limited to identifying the most influential components contributing to the prediction for the final output of \gnns, hence lacking finer-grained analysis capacity.
-For example, they are not sufficiently expressive to yield a sequence of explanations to reveal how a final explanation is formed in a progressive, layer-by-layer manner.
-(2) They fail to distinguish between the roles of influential nodes and the structures connecting them.
-(3) They do not provide an explanation accessing mechanism to allow a customizable explanation generation process.

-\stitle{Layer-wise \gnn Analysis}.
-Several methods are proposed for layer-wise \gnns analysis.
-Decomposition-based methods, \ie GNN-LRP~\cite{schnake2021higher} and Excitation-BP~\cite{pope2019explainability}, require node weights per layer to compute input importance scores.
-GraphMask~\cite{schlichtkrull2020interpreting} generates edge masks for each layer but still focuses on explaining the final output rather than specific target layers.
-KerGnns~\cite{feng2022kergnns} provides self-interpretability with hierarchical graph filters, generating explanations tailored to specific \gnn architectures.
-As presented in Table~\ref{comparison}, we offer a comparison with the current state-of-the-art methods.